Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How to void a check

-Voiding a check is simple and only requires a pen or marker, and the check you’d like to void.
+Wondering how to write a void check?
+It’s simple.
+All you need is a pen and the check that you want to void.
 Here’s how to do it.

 1. Find a blue or black pen